Your Community Could Lose Local News.

-Before Congress goes out on recess in early October, tell your readers to contact their member of Congress and tell them to support the Journalism Competition & Preservation Act now.
+Tell your readers to contact their member of Congress and tell them to support the Journalism Competition & Preservation Act now.

 We have provided PDF and EPS files of the full-color print ad (full- and quarter-page) and the JPEGs for the digital cube and banner ads.

 The print ad can be customized to include your local Congress member’s contact information.